pwall567/kjson-pointer/README.md

         // within this code, "this" is a JSONRef<JSONValue>, and "it" is a String (the object key / property name) }
 ```
-This also illustrates the use of `JSONValue` as the parameterised type, to allow for the case where properties are of
+This also illustrates the use of `JSONValue` as the parameterised type &ndash; this is saying that the value may be any
-different types.
+non-null `JSONValue`, to allow for the case where properties are of different types.
 When using a `JSONRef<JSONValue>`, the `isRef()` function tests whether the reference is to a node of a specific type:
 ```kotlin
     if (genericRef.isRef<JSONBoolean>()) {